What are the most spectacular roads in Ecuador?

 The road to Cotopaxi Refuge is not for timid drivers

-Refugio José Rivas is a high mountain refuge at an elevation of 4.639m (15,219ft) above the sea level, located on the boundary of Pichincha and Cotopaxi provinces of Ecuador.
-It's one of the highest roads of the country.
+Refugio José Rivas is a high mountain refuge on Cotopaxi volcano, at an elevation of 4,639m (15,219ft) above sea level, located on the boundary between Pichincha and Cotopaxi provinces of Ecuador.
+It's one of the highest roads in the country.

 Papallacta is one of the highest towns accessible by car on Earth

-Tres Cruces is a high mountain pass at an elevation of 4.161m (13,651ft) above the sea level, located in the province of Azuay, Ecuador.
-It's one of the highest roads of the country.
+Tres Cruces is a high mountain pass at an elevation of 4.161m (13,651ft) above sea level, located in the province of Azuay, in Ecuador.
+It's one of the highest roads in the country.

 The Wild Road to Edward Whymper Refuge

-Refugio Edward Whymper is a high mountain hut at an elevation of 4.855m (15,928ft) above the sea level located in Chimborazo, a province in the central Ecuadorian Andes.
-It's one of the highest roads of the country.
+Refugio Edward Whymper is a high mountain hut at an elevation of 4,855m (15,928ft) above sea level, located in Chimborazo, a province in the central Ecuadorian Andes.
+It's one of the highest roads in the country.

-Cerro Atacazo is a stratovolcano at an elevation of 4.155m (13,631ft) above the sea level located in Pichincha province, in north-central Ecuador.
-It's one of the highest roads of the country.
+Cerro Atacazo is a stratovolcano at an elevation of 4.155m (13,631ft) above sea level located in Pichincha province, in Ecuador.
+It's one of the highest roads in the country.

 Driving the paved road to Laguna Quilotoa